 Manufacturing differences in batteries

 An EV battery is much larger than the battery in a gas-powered vehicle, so this is where most of the difference comes in manufacturing impact.
 To calculate the environmental impact of an EV battery, you need to look at the size of the battery and where it was manufactured.
 A larger EV battery takes more energy to manufacture.
-So, a Tesla Model S battery with a 95 kilowatt-hour (kWh) battery uses more energy to produce than a Hyundai Ioniq 5 with a 74 kWh battery or a Tesla Model 3 with a 57.5 kWh battery.
+So, a Tesla Model S battery with a 95 kilowatt-hour (kWh) battery or a larger SUV battery uses more energy to produce than a Hyundai Ioniq 5 with a 74 kWh battery or a Tesla Model 3 with a 57.5 kWh battery.

 Manufacturing location impact